 Round cake recipe:

-We’ve already created the best recipe for the perfect sponge cake.
-It also just so happens that it’s a round cake recipe!
+We’ve already created the best recipe for the perfect sponge cake, and it just so happens that it’s a round cake recipe!
 This recipe can be doubled into creating a four layer cake, or kept simply as a two layer cake.
 The sponge is light and fluffy, and can be paired with jam or buttercream to make it extra special.
-Check out the published recipe here to give you an example of how to make a round cake:
+Check out the published recipe here to give you an example of how to make a round cake.

 Cake cutting does not need to be challenging.
 We hope you’ve found out guide useful of how to cut a round cake.
 The top tip to remember, is warm your serrated knife and know the portion sizes you are aiming for before you begin cutting a round cake.